 If you are interested in the convenience of parking your vehicle at Cape Lookout National Seashore, the following information will be helpful.
 A Special Use Permit (Long Term Parking Permit) is required to leave your vehicle unattended for more than 24 hours on North Core Banks or South Core Banks within Cape Lookout National Seashore; individuals parking their vehicle at the Harkers Island Visitor Center while camping on the barrier islands are not required to purchase a permit.
 Follow the guidelines outlined below to ensure that your permit is in place in time for you to leave your vehicle on the island.

 For unattended parking more than 24 hours, this permit is required to be displayed on the driver's side front bumper of the permitted vehicle or on the body of a permitted trailer.
 All unattended vehicles must be in one of the park's three long term parking areas which are located in the Long Point, Great Island, and Lighthouse areas.

-Vehicles which will be left unattended for less than 24 hours do not require permits and may be left on the open beach provided they are not obstructing traffic and are outside of areas closed to vehicles.
-They also may be left in designated less than 24 hours parking areas.Permit Application Procedure
+Vehicles that will be left unattended for less than 24 hours do not require permits and may be left on the open beach provided they are not obstructing traffic and are outside of areas closed to vehicles.
+They also may be left in designated short-term parking areas.

 - The application form may be downloaded from the Special Use Permit webpage.
 A completed application and the accompanying required information is necessary before an application can be processed.
 Park contact information is:

 Applications are processed in the order in which they are received.